 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent Kir6 (KATP) channel blocker and anti-diabetic agent.
+Glimepiride is a potent Kir6 (KATP) channel blocker and anti-diabetic agent.
 Inhibits pinacidil-activated cardiac Kir6 channels with an IC50 of 6.8 nM.

 |Storage||Store at +4°C|